A Country Garden Journal may earn commission for purchases made after clicking links on this page. Learn More. This comes at no extra cost to you.

 A DRY WELL

 Three and a half months later, the water ran out.
 The well pipe is 65 feet deep, but the pipe on the hand pump that sits down inside of the large pipe is only 55 feet deep.
-(This was done deliberately so the shorter, unfiltered pipe would not sit in sediment at the bottom of the well.)
+This kept the shorter, unfiltered pipe from sitting in sediment at the bottom of the well.

 Since both the kitchen faucet and the hand pump outside produced nothing, I knew it was bone dry again.
 I took the top off of the pump platform, reached in, and turned off the motor on the pump.